 Apache Airflow was created by Airbnb’s Maxime Beauchemin as an open-source project in late 2014.
-It was brought into the Apache Software Foundation’s Incubator Program in March 2016 and saw growing success in the wake of Maxime’s well-known “The Rise of the Data Engineer” blog post.
-By January of 2019, Airflow was announced as a Top-Level Apache Project by the Foundation and is now concretely considered the industry’s leading workflow orchestration solution.
+It was brought into the Apache Software Foundation’s Incubator Program in March 2016, and saw growing success in the wake of Maxime’s well-known blog post on “The Rise of the Data Engineer.”
+By January of 2019, Airflow was announced as a Top-Level Apache Project by the Foundation, and it is now widely recognized as the industry’s leading workflow orchestration solution.

 Airflow’s strength as a tool for dataflow automation has grown for a few reasons:

-1. Proven core functionality for data pipelining.
-Airflow competitively delivers in scheduling, scalable task execution and UI-based task management and monitoring.
+- Proven core functionality for data pipelining.
+Airflow competitively delivers in scheduling, scalable task execution, and UI-based task management and monitoring.

-2. An extensible framework.
+- An extensible framework.
 Airflow was designed to make data integration between systems easy.
-Today it supports over 55 providers, including AWS, GCP, Microsoft Azure, Salesforce, Slack and Snowflake.
+Today it supports more than 70 providers, including AWS, GCP, Microsoft Azure, Salesforce, Slack, and Snowflake.
 Its ability to meet the needs of simple and complex use cases alike make it both easy to adopt and scale.

-3. A large, vibrant community.
-Airflow boasts thousands of users and over 1,600 contributors who regularly submit features, plugins, content and bug fixes to ensure continuous momentum and improvement.
-In 2020, Airflow reached 10,000 commits and 18,000 GitHub stars.
+- A large, vibrant community.
+Airflow boasts tens of thousands of users and more than 2,000 contributors who regularly submit features, plugins, content, and bug fixes to ensure continuous momentum and improvement.
+In 2022, Airflow reached 15K+ commits and 25K+ GitHub stars.

-As Apache Airflow grows in adoption, there’s no question that a major release to expand on the project’s core strengths has been long overdue.
-As users and members of the community, we at Astronomer are delighted to announce that Airflow 2.0 is in the alpha testing stage and is scheduled to be generally available in December of 2020.
+As Apache Airflow grew in adoption, a major release to expand on the project’s core strengths came to be long overdue.
+As committed members of the community, we at Astronomer were delighted to announce the release of Airflow 2.0 by the end of 2020.